erlerobot/erle_gitbook_python/lists/lists_basics.md

 ######Practice 3

-Add the 5th elemnt to the list: "parrot".
+Add the 5th element to the list: "parrot".
 Display the number of list items and print the new list.
 ```
 >>> zoo_animals.append("parrot")
 >>> print len(zoo_animals)